Munoz wins Sanderson Farms in playoff for 1st PGA Tour title

 He closed with a 66, and that looked like it might be enough.

 Byeong Hun An made consecutive bogeys to fall out of the mix.
-Carlos Ortiz couldn’t get a putt to fall.
+Ortiz, who played with Munoz in the final group, couldn’t get a putt to fall.

 Munoz lost two good scoring opportunities with a drive well right of the fairway on the 14th, and then flubbing a lob shot left of the 15th green that went into the bunker, leading to bogey.
 Down to his last hole, he played it to perfection with a big drive, an approach to 15 feet below the hole and the most important putt of his young career.